Hauraki Plains College Hauraki Plains College

 No prior learning is needed, but understanding of photosynthesis and other plant processes is beneficial.

-You must be prepared to be able to work in a garden setting and therefore get your hands dirty and also be prepared to be able to work in class and learn the theory behind growing.
+Be prepared to get your hands dirty and also be prepared to be able to work in class and learn the theory behind growing.

 Course Overview